vvscode/docs/docs/tutorials/tutorials-net/building-a-c-authentication-system-with-net-part-1.md

 ## Install Sinch helper library

-When the project is created, we’ll want to add the `Sinch.SMS` nuget package with which we need to send out the one-time password (OTP) codes.
+When the project is created, we'll want to add the `Sinch.SMS` nuget package with which we need to send out the one-time password (OTP) codes.
 Open up Package Manager Console:

 ```csharp
 pm>install-package Sinch.SMS